 1. Accessing Individual Auctions

 Some auctions open their wares up to members of the general public on a limited basis.
-Try contacting the person or organization that runs the auction, and ask about an auction.
+Try contacting the sellers or organization that runs the auction, and ask about an auction.
 Occasionally, you can pay for a one-time use license to access the auction.
 You may also be able to pay extra to access the auction even without a dealer’s license.

 2. Getting Help From a Friend